South Africa national rugby union team: Current coaching staff

-The current coaching staff of the South African national team was revealed on 24 January 2020:
+The current coaching staff of the South African national team was revealed on 6 February 2024:

-Former coaches
+Coach results

 The role and definition of the South Africa coach has varied significantly over the team's history.
 Hence a comprehensive list of coaches, or head selectors, is impossible.
 The following table is a list of coaches since the 1949 All Blacks tour to South Africa.

 Both World Cup-winning coaches, Christie and White, were inducted into the IRB Hall of Fame in 2011 alongside all other World Cup-winning head coaches through the 2007 edition.